liferay/liferay-docs/develop/tutorials/articles/05-developing-an-ios-app/01-beginning-ios-portal-development/06-using-login-screenlet-for-authentication.markdown

     }

 Now you're ready to test your work.
-With your Liferay Portal instance running, launch the app using the iPhone simulator (any iPhone version supported by Xcode will work).
+With your @product@ instance running, launch the app using the iPhone simulator (any iPhone version supported by Xcode will work).
 Enter your credentials when Login Screenlet appears and click *SIGN IN*.
 In Xcode, the `Login Successful!` message appears in the console.

 ![Figure 6: It worked!](../../../images/ios-lp-login-successful.png)